 At the age of eight, Wolfgang Mozart offered Johann music lessons which cemented a long-term friendship between them.
 Hummel then lived with Mozart free of charge for two years.

 Weidinger was the trumpet player of the moment, considered an artist using the instrument in ways others never had.
 Consequently a few significant composers wanted to write specifically for him.
 Weidinger’s new trumpet had at least five keys and his technique raised the fundamental pitch to E.

 Haydn wrote his concerto in the old Baroque style whereas Hummel’s was the first modern one.
 The key for Hummel’s composition, E major, was an unusual one and proved to be technically difficult.
 Many editions have subsequently transposed it into the easier key of E flat.

 Listen to Hummel’s trumpet concerto – the trumpet starts at just over 2 minutes 10 seconds in.

 There are places, mostly within the second movement, it is believed that Weidinger changed the music because of the execution of the instrument.
 It is unknown whether this was in agreement with Hummel.

-He toured around Europe with his father for four years as a child prodigy, then proceeded to London where Haydn wrote a symphony for the young pianist.
-Hummel performed it in Hanover Square Rooms in the presence of Haydn.
+Hummel toured around Europe with his father for four years as a child prodigy, then proceeded to London where Haydn wrote a symphony for the young pianist.
+Johann performed the symphony in the Hanover Square Rooms in the presence of Haydn.

-On his return to Vienna he was taught by Haydn who also taught a young Beethoven.
+When he returned to Vienna, Johann received lessons from Haydn who also taught a young Beethoven.

-On music-scores.com we have Johann Hummel Sheet Music for you to download.
+On music-scores.com we have a selection of Johann Nepomuk Hummel sheet music in PDF format for you to download.